sohailshams/cookbook/README.md

  ### User Stories

- 1. As a user I want to see a list / catalogue of recipes.
+ 1. As a user, I want to see a list / catalogue of recipes.
- 2. As a user I want to search for recipes so that I can find easily and quickly.
+ 2. As a user, I want to search for recipes so that I can find easily and quickly.
+ 3. As a user, I want to be able to create an account.
+ 4. As a user, I want to be able to login to my account.
- 3. AS a user I want to store  and share my recipes online with others.
+ 5. AS a user, I want to store/add  and share my recipes online with others.
+ 6. As a user, I want to see a list of my own recipes.
+ 7. As a user, I want to see the details of the recipe.
- 4. As a user I want to update my existing recipes.
+ 8. As a user, I want to update my existing recipes.
- 5. As a user I want to delete my existing recipes.
+ 9. As a user, I want to delete my existing recipes.
+ 10. As a user, I want to end the session.

  ## Design